Malawian Defence Force

-The Malawian Defence Force is the state military organisation responsible for defending Malawi.
+The Malawi Defence Force is the state military organisation responsible for defending Malawi.
 It originated from elements of the British King's African Rifles, colonial units formed before independence in 1964.

 The military is organized under the purview of the Ministry of Defence.

 Malawi Army

 Before independence, Malawi depended for its military supplies on the barracks in Rhodesia, as British colonial military logistics was usually organized on a continental basis, rather than at the level of individual colonies.
 The Malawi Rifles were formed when the country gained its independence from the United Kingdom in 1964.
 Its first battalion was formed from the 1st Battalion, King's African Rifles.
-On independence the battalion became 1st Battalion, The Malawi Rifles (King's African Rifles).
+Upon independence the battalion became the 1st Battalion of the Malawi Rifles (Malawi Army).
 They were based at what became the headquarters of the Malawi Army at Cobbe Barracks, Zomba.
-Cobbe Barracks had been named in May 1958 for British General Alexander Cobbe VC, who had served with the King's African Rifles.
+Cobbe Barracks had been named in May 1958 in honor of the British General Alexander Cobbe VC, who had served with the King's African Rifles.
 The Rifles were reportedly at a strength of 2,000 men at independence.
-On 6 July 1966 Malawi became a republic and Kamuzu Banda became the first president.
+On 6 July 1966 Malawi became a Republic and His Excellency Dr Hastings Kamuzu Banda became the first president.
 After the swearing in ceremony his first duty was to present the battalion with his own presidential colour and the new regimental colour.
-It was under the leadership of Brigadier Paul Lewis, a British expatriate; Welsh Colonel Dudley Thornton commanded 1965-67.
+It was under the leadership of Brigadier Paul Lewis, a British expatriate, and Welsh Colonel Dudley Thornton commanded from 1965-67.
 In 1966, about 60% of the officers in the battalion were former non-commissioned officers.

 After the Cabinet Crisis of 1964, the Malawi Army destroyed Henry Chipembere's insurrection in Mangochi District and Machinga District in 1965.
 Another of the ministers ousted during the Cabinet Crisis was Yatuta Chisiza.
 Chisiza fled to Tanzania, and founded the Socialist League of Malawi, the most radical Malawian opposition party.
-He also began to conduct guerilla operations against the Banda regime.
+He also began to conduct guerilla operations against Banda's government.
 In 1967 Chisiza and nine others entered Mwanza District from Tanzania.
-In the following clash with the Army and Young Pioneers on 9 October 1967 he and two other members of insurgent forces were killed; five were captured; and the others fled.
+In the following clash with the Army and Young Pioneers on 9 October 1967, he and two other members of the insurgent forces were killed, five were captured, and the others fled.